precor/web-api-bridge/docs/WEBVIEWBRIDGE.md

 `WebApiBridge` is a JavaScript class that can be used in a React Native application and in a web app running in a React Native [WebView][12] to support a function call interface between the two.
-It can also be used as an IPC mechanism between a web site and the code running in an iframe.
+It can also be used as an IPC mechanism between a web site and content running in an iframe.

 WebApiBridge works by passing `Message` objects between Javascript processes.